 Dr John Harvey

-John has reviewed widely for the national press, and has given keynote speeches and invited lectures to audiences ranging from the MLA in New York to the Praesidium of the Russian Academy of Fine Art in Moscow.
-He has been a Trustee of the Dickens Society of America and of the Cambridge Darkroom Gallery.
+John has reviewed widely for the national press, and has given keynote speeches and invited lectures to audiences ranging from the Getty Center in Los Angeles to the Praesidium of the Russian Academy of Fine Art in Moscow.
+He has twice been a Visiting Professor in Japan (at the Universities of Chiba and Sapporo).
+He has also been a Trustee of the Dickens Society of America and of the Cambridge Darkroom Gallery.
+At Emmanuel he has chaired the Picture, Plate and Furniture Committee and has regularly organized exhibitions of contemporary art in College.
+He was a co-organiser of the epic Moscow in Cambridge art exhibition, held at Emmanuel, Clare College, and Churchill, in 1990, and later travelled to Moscow to organize the further exhibition of Russian art held at Emmanuel in 1994.
 In 1970 he redesigned the service of plates that are used by students in Hall at Emmanuel.